-Churn is the number of customers who canceled their relationship (subscription) within a designated date range.
-These customers have “churned.”
+Churn is the number of customers who are no longer active customers with you.
 Said another way, Churn Rate is simply the percentage of lost customers compared to total customers at the beginning of the date range.

 - The higher the churn, the more customers lost.

 - The higher the Net Churn, the more customers gained.

 - Customer Churn = Customers Lost ÷ Customers at Start Date

 - Net Churn = (Customers at End Date - Customers at Start Date) ÷ Customers at Start Date

 Analyze churn to understand the customers you are losing, so you can develop strategies to reduce churn rate.
 The purpose of this dashboard is to help you to identify trends (positive and negative) related to Churn ratio - specifically, if you are gaining or losing customers.